vahan-hov/MLImplementations/example_qa_project/README.md

 ## Prerequisites

-Сhromedriver should be installed in usr/bin/ (other locations included in your PATH environment variable might also work.
+Сhromedriver should be installed in usr/bin/ (other locations included in your PATH environment variable might also work).
 Otherwise you can add the following line in 'beforclass' method.

 ```
 System.setProperty("webdriver.chrome.driver", “/path/to/chromedriver");